Adding Custom Icons to Divi

 Divi comes pre-packaged with a selection of icons which can be used with modules such as the blurb module.
 These icons are 'font icons' provided by Elegant Themes and there is no in-built way to add new fonts.
 Fortunately, there is a way we can work around this to add our own custom icons.

-Note: this post is about uploading your own icons for use in modules that support the Divi icon picker.
-See here if you instead want more icons in the Social Media Follow Module.
+Note: this post is about uploading your own image icons for use in Divi modules.
+See here if you want to add more social icons in the Divi header / footer.
+Alternatively, see here if you specifically want more icons in the Social Media Follow Module.

 Adding Custom Icons using Divi Booster

-Divi Booster plugin lets you add new icons to the list of built-in icons.
+The Divi Booster plugin adds a wide range of new features to Divi, including the ability to add new icons to the list of built-in icons.
 This makes them easily available to your modules, with no need to upload the image each time you want to use it.
 The icons will be available in modules which normally have the option to add an icon, such as the blurb and button modules.

 To add custom icons using Divi Booster: